kanthaus/kanthaus.online/user/pages/10.about/08.wanted/default.en.md

  - Professional grade WiFi accesspoints (802.11ac, Ubiquiti/Cisco or good quality LEDE supported Hardware, TPLink RE450 or similar)

 ## Wanted
-- Projectors (preferrably LED)
+- Projectors (preferably LED)
-- Good quality speakers & amplifiers (modern, low energy usage)
+- Good quality speakers
+- amplifiers (modern, low energy usage)
-- Risk (the board game, 'Risiko')
-- Monopoly (the board game)
-- Dice (at least 20, for the game Perudo)
+- Dice
 - Sports equipment (barbells, weights)
 - Chalkboards
+- Whiteboards
+- Pinboards
+- Money (but only if you can afford to give it!)

 ## Places to find Items
 You can for example use [ebay-Kleinanzeigen](https://www.ebay-kleinanzeigen.de/), [jasprtrades](https://jasprtrades.com/), the local recycling company, [freecycle](https://www.freecycle.org/), the projekteverteiler Leipzig and other sharing websites